Omer-Mazig/js-runtime-questions/README.md

 What is the Call Stack in JavaScript?

+**Options:**

-a) A data structure that stores variables and function declarations during code execution
+- a) A data structure that stores variables and function declarations during code execution
-b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context
+- b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context
-c) A queue that manages asynchronous operations in JavaScript
+- c) A queue that manages asynchronous operations in JavaScript
-d) A list of all available Web APIs in the browser
+- d) A list of all available Web APIs in the browser

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context**
+**Correct Answer:** b) A LIFO (Last In, First Out) data structure that tracks function calls and their execution context

+**Explanation:**
-Explanation: The Call Stack is a fundamental part of JavaScript's execution context.
+The Call Stack is a fundamental part of JavaScript's execution context.
 It follows the Last In, First Out (LIFO) principle, where the most recently added function call is the first to be removed.
 When a function is called, it's pushed onto the stack; when it returns, it's popped off.
 This mechanism keeps track of where the program is in its execution.

 </details>